 Second, progress payments are the financing method most commonly utilized between the Government and Industry.
 And third, progress payments are considered by industry to be a low-risk form of financing.
 For these reasons, the customary progress payment scenario is the right financial benchmark for a risk/reward analysis.

 Downloading and Using the Tool

-Version 4.0 of the tool is now available (the 4.0 version contains several changes that are explained in the tool itself).
+Version 4.1 of the PBP tool incorporates the current OMB Circular A-94 discount rates and corrects a problem that was causing the tool to crash on some computer systems.
+Functionality of the tool is unchanged.
 The tool allows the user to select between “New Award” and “Conversion”.
 The “New Award” option is the default selection that assumes the contract will be a new award using PBPs.
 The “Conversion” option is used when converting an on-going contract from progress payments or any other type of financing to PBPs.
 The tool uses XNPV and XIRR functions which are standard functions in Excel 2007 and later versions but are only contained in Microsoft's Analysis Toolpak on earlier versions.
 The steps needed to enable the Analysis Toolpak in Excel 97-2003 are under the "Important Notes" section of the Instructions – Basic tab.

 Users should review the following six tabs within the tool before use:

 The PBP tool, demo versions for a new award and a conversion, and PBP tool macros are available for download at the links below:

 DOD PBP Tool (Version 4.1) – PBP tool for Excel 97-2003 and later versions of Excel.